zenbase-ai/py-priompt/README.md

 # PyPriompt

-PyPriompt (_Python + priority + prompt_) is a Python port of the [Priompt](https://github.com/anysphere/priompt) library.
+PyPriompt (_Python + priority + prompt_) is a Python port of the [Priompt](https://github.com/anysphere/priompt) library remixed with [FastHTML](https://github.com/AnswerDotAI/fasthtml).
 It uses priorities to decide what to include in the context window.

 Priompt is an attempt at a _prompt design_ library, inspired by web design libraries like React and FastHTML.
 Read more about the motivation [here](https://arvid.xyz/prompt-design).

-_Note: Although the original test suite passes, this was ported in a day with the help of Cursor AI, so there may be bugs.
+_Note: The original test suite passes, but this was ported in a day with the help of Cursor AI, so there may be bugs.
 Please open an issue if you find any!_

 ## Installation